-The Water Conserv II facilities include a 21 MGD treatment plant (the "Conserv II Plant") and a 50 MGD Water Conserv II Water Reuse System Project (which is a joint project between the City and Orange County).
+General.
+The Conserv II facilities include the Conserv II Plant, a 25 MGD facility, and a 50 MGD water reuse system project, which is a joint project equally shared between the City and Orange County (the "Joint Reuse Project").

 The Conserv II Plant serves residential and commercial development generally west of Interstate 4 and is located on McLeod Road between Kirkman Road and Bruton Boulevard.
-An interlocal agreement between the City and Orange County entered into on July 28, 1983, provided for the design, construction, and operation of the Water Conserv II Water Reuse System Project.
-Pursuant to that agreement, the "joint facilities" are defined to include effluent transmission pumping stations, approximately 21.5 miles of transmission pipeline, a distribution center, the distribution network, and a series of rapid infiltration basins ("RIBs").
+An interlocal agreement between the City and Orange County entered into on July 28, 1983, provided for the design, construction, and operation of the Joint Reuse Project (the "Joint Reuse Project Agreement").
+Pursuant to the Joint Reuse Project Agreement, the "joint facilities" are defined to include effluent transmission pumping stations, approximately 21.5 miles of transmission pipeline, a distribution center, the distribution network, and a series of rapid infiltration basins ("RIBs").

-In order to meet the "no discharge" requirement of the FDEP, the Conserv II Plant was designed to produce advanced secondary effluent that is suitable for public access, irrigation, and groundwater recharge.
-The Conserv II Plant was designed to ultimately deliver up to 25 MGD for irrigation of 12,000 to 15,000 acres of citrus groves and groundwater recharge through RIBs.
-There is sufficient capacity in the Conserv II Plant to meet wastewater needs in the Conserv II Plant service area through the year 2035.
-Currently, the Conserv II Plant utilizes the following proven treatment processes:
+In order to meet the "no discharge" requirement of the FDEP, the Conserv II Plant was designed to produce advanced secondary effluent that is suitable for public access irrigation and groundwater recharge.
+As originally conceived, the Conserv II Plant was designed to ultimately deliver up to 25 MGD of reclaimed water for irrigation of 12,000 to 15,000 acres of citrus groves and groundwater recharge through RIBs.
+The City expects the Conserv II Plant to have sufficient capacity to meet wastewater needs within the Wastewater System Service Area of the Conserv II Plant through the year 2035.
+Currently, the Conserv II Plant utilizes the following treatment processes:

-- Pretreatment by screening and grit removal
+- Pretreatment by screening and grit removal;

-- Flow equalization
+- Flow equalization;

-- Activated sludge with nitrification & denitrification
+- Activated sludge with nitrification and denitrification;

-- Secondary clarification
+- Secondary clarification;

-- Effluent flow equalization
+- Effluent flow equalization;

-- Automatic backwash dual media filtration
+- Automatic backwash dual media filtration;

-- High level chlorination
+- High level chlorination for disinfection;

-- Sludge thickening, Bioset Class AEQ biosolids treatment and dewatering
+- Sludge thickening, dewatering and stabilization with hauling provided via contracted services; and

-- Chemical addition for disinfection

-- Standby power generation
+- Standby power generation.